greenriver/til/rails/has_one_through.md

 end
 ```

-I want an instance method clled `Comment#user` that will return the `User` whose blog the comment was posted to.
+I want an instance method called `Comment#user` that will return the `User` whose blog the comment was posted to.
 The standard way to do this is with `delegate`:

 ```ruby
 class User